US Customs vows to block imports made by North Korea workers

 "Now we need to ask, how many other products imported from China are made with North Korean labor?" he said.

-However, Buckness University political science professor Zhiqun Zhu said a sanction-based approach that cracks down on imports isn't going to solve the problem.
+However, Bucknell University political science professor Zhiqun Zhu said a sanction-based approach that cracks down on imports isn't going to solve the problem.

 "It has so many loopholes," he said.
 "All sticks and no carrots will not make the North Korea problem disappear."